f1337/metafas3/README.markdown

 See the examples/ directory.

-## Copyright
+## Copyright and License

-Copyright (c) 2009, 2010 Michael Fleet <fantasticmf.com> and friends.
+Copyright (c) 2009, 2010 Michael Fleet <fantasticmf.com> and friends. metafAS3 is free software, licensed under the terms of the MIT license.
 See LICENSE for details.